Team Building Exercises…Eyes Rolling…

 #7: HBDI

 Help the team to understand themselves better and others better by knowing their thinking preference.
-Each person complete an assessment before they got together.
+Each person completed an assessment before they got together.
 They then are given their packs, showing their profile, how they prefer to think, and can see others’ profiles, and how they prefer to think.
 The team quickly realise that people think differently, have different needs, and their communication & tolerance begins to improve immediately.

 #8: Mad, Sad, and Glad